-Held to maturity Non-derivative financial assets with fixed or determinable payments and fixed maturities that management has both the positive intent and ability to hold to maturity.
-Loans and receivables Non-derivative financial assets with fixed or determinable payments that are not quoted in an active market, other than those classified as at fair value through profit or loss or available-for-sale.
+Held to maturity Non-derivative financial assets with fixed or determinable payments and fixed maturities tha management has both the positive intent and ability to hold to maturity.
+Loans and receivables Non-derivative financial assets with fixed or determinable payments that are not quoted in an act market, other than those classified as at fair value through profit or loss or available-for-sale.
 Held for trading Those financial assets acquired principally for the purpose of selling in the near term, those that form part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of short-term profit taking.
-Designated at fair value through profit or loss inancial assets are designated to be measured at fair value in the following instances: to eliminate or significantly reduce an accounting mismatch that would otherwise arise where the financial assets are managed and their performance evaluated and reported on a fair alue basis where the financial asset contains one or more embedded derivatives that significantly modify the nancial asset's cash flows.
-Available for sale Financial assets that are not classified into one of the above-mentioned financial asset categories.
+Designated at fair value through profit or loss Financial assets are designated to be measured at fair value in the following instances: - to eliminate or significantly reduce an accounting mismatch that would otherwise arise - where the financial assets are managed and their performance evaluated and reported on a fair value basis - where the financial asset contains one or more embedded derivatives that significantly modify the financial asset's cash flows.
+Available for sale Financial assets that are not classified into one of the above-mentioned financial asset of

-Notes to the consolidated and separate interim financial statements For the period ended 30 June 2017
+Notes to the consolidated and separate financial statements For the year ended 31 December 2017